hieuimba/Lichess-Spark-DataPipeline/README.md

 I use the data from this pipeline in my game "Guess The ELO".
 It's a chess-based quiz game where your goal is to use your chess knowledge and intuition to correctly guess the Elo rating of a given chess match.
 If you're interested, feel free to check out [the game here](https://hieuimba.itch.io/guess-the-elo) and [its source code](https://github.com/hieuimba/Guess-The-ELO).

 ## Architecture
-Below is the process diagram for this data pipeline:
+See the process diagram for this data pipeline below:
 ![chess-app - Page 2 (5)](https://github.com/user-attachments/assets/db1211af-9701-42e1-a60c-ffeefc3eff51)

-It uses:
+The pipeline uses:
 - Spark Databricks for data processing
 - Azure Data Factory for orchestration, and
 - Azure Data Lake Storage Gen2 (ADLS2) for storage.